os01ri/os01ri/README.md

 - 👋 Hi, I’m @os01ri
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning flutter
+- 🌱 I’m a flutter developer
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me osamahm2001@gmail.com

 <!---